Goston/Obsidian-css/README.md

 ## How to use

-Copy file to Obsidian Library `snippets` folder, and enabled it at Preferences → Appearance settings...
+Copy `Goston-snippets.css` or `Goston-snippets.min.css` file to Obsidian Library `.obsidian/snippets` folder, and enabled it at Preferences → Appearance settings...

 > `.min.css` is Minified version of `.css`